BIBI – Apocalypse. Lyrics & Meaning

 Bring me back to heaven, I got you, my milk

-Don’t stop (Don’t stop)
+Don’t stop (C’mon, don’t you stop)

 (Never coming back, never coming back)

-Don’t miss it (Don’t miss it)
+Don’t waste it (Don’t you dare waste it)

-Take my hand (Take my hand)
+Hold my hand (Go on and take my hand)

 Wrap your arms around my waist (Yeah, yeah)